relaycorp/awala-testing-jvm/README.md

 ### Mock certification path

 This module exposes a series of valid certificates that represent a mock certification path from a public gateway to a Parcel Delivery Authorization (PDA).
-They can be found in the object `CertificationPath`, and their corresponding key pairs are in `KeyPairSet`.
+They can be found in the object `PDACertPath`, and their corresponding key pairs are in `KeyPairSet`.
 Both are generated at runtime and can be used as follows:

 ```kotlin
 import tech.relaycorp.relaynet.testing.pki.PDACertPath